evansdoe/online_retail/README.md

 In addition, one will need the [Online Retail II UCI](https://www.kaggle.com/mashlyn/online-retail-ii-uci/download) dataset available on [Kaggle](www.kaggle.com).

-The dataset must be downloaded into the same directory that the Jupyter Notebook is saved.
+The dataset must be downloaded into the same directory that the [Jupyter notebook](https://github.com/evansdoe/online_retail/blob/main/online_retail.ipynb) is saved.

 ## Project Motivation<a name="motivation"></a>
 In this project I used the given datasets mentioned in the [Installation](#installation)